The first thing you'll need to do is to create an event from your Organization's home page.

 To invite others to your tournament, you simply share the Event Invitation Link available by clicking the "Manage Event" button and selecting the "Invite others to your event" menu.

 The Event Invitation Link should be shared only with Organization Managers (i.e.: coaches, directors, club presidents, etc.), not Participants (i.e.; students, competitors, judges).
-Once Organization Managers accept the invitation on behalf of their Organization, all members of their organization will have access to that event via their homepage.
+Once Organization Managers should go to the link in their browser, and accept the invitation on behalf of their Organization.
+All members of their Organization will have access to that event via their Organization page.

 If you're planning to invite people who will participate in the tournament but who won't be affiliated with an organization (hired judges, college coaches attending to recruit HS debaters, etc.) you should create a unique, temporary organization for your specific event.
 You can do so from your homepage by selecting the "Create New Organization" option.